vishalendu/kafkaTopicIncreaseReplicationFactor/README.md

 # Increasing replication factor for a topic

 1. Create a custom reassignment plan.
-In this case we are going from replication factor of 1 to 3.
+Got to the last section to generate the file (My Script to generate the Json File)
 2. Run Kafka partition reassignment script:

        kafka-reassign-partitions --zookeeper $ZOOKEEPER_CONNECT \